shesha-io/docs.shesha/docs/fundamentals/app-settings.md

 ---
 # App Settings

-# TODO:
-- Start with Admin Panel

----
 Shesha uses custom implementation of the application settings.
 Key features:
 1. Settings are strongly typed on the back-end, a developer doesn't need to serialize/deserialize values from strings
 2. Auto-registration of setting accessors